Nezumi72/batch_render_helper/README.md

 C:\tmp\test\Scene.002-0025-BLENDER_EEVEE.png
 ```

 We have now added and evaluated the render engine setting for each of our scenes.
-Furthermore, we can see that each scene is currently set to a different render engine and fortunately go to our scene panels and correct these settings prior to render.
+Furthermore, we can see that each scene is currently set to a different render engine and fortunately can go to our scene panels and correct these settings prior to render.

 [Back to Contents](#contents)